 The ShockWave 3 sound module must have stable RC inputs from the radio receiver before it can be used.
 To this end, there is an adjustable Startup Delay period that allows the ShockWave 3 sound module to wait for the receiver to complete its own initialization and start outputting valid and stable RC pulses.
 This delay period defaults to 6 seconds, as delivered from Model Sounds Inc. This is adequate for most receivers.

 However, some advanced receivers such as the gyro stabilized Spektrum AS3X series require considerably longer than this before it provides stable outputs.
 If you experience unexpected startup behaviour of the sound module and non-sensical throttle controlled engine sounds, then a Startup Delay period that is too short may be the cause.

 In that case, you need to increase the Startup Delay period by editing the BasicHardwareSettings.txt file on the microSD card of the ShockWave 3 module.
 It has a maximum value of 20 seconds and a minimum value of three seconds.

-Pistol Grip Radios Not Recommended
+Pistol Grip Radios Are Not Supported

-We DO NOT recommend the use of pistol grip style radios which are popular with some model boaters.
+We DO NOT support the use of pistol grip style radios which are popular with some model boaters.
 The extremely small range of throttle trigger movements on this type of radio makes it very difficult to start up and shutdown the engine sound unless you are using a separate switched radio channel for engine sound startup and shutdown.